pkrcode/Travel-Explorer/README.md

    ```

 4. **Open in your browser:**
-   Navigate to `http://localhost:8000` to see the website in action
+   Navigate to `http://localhost:8000` to see the website in action.

 ## ☁️ Deployment